-Under section 126(3) and (4) of the Women’s Charter, the child may not be taken out of the country for more than one month unless there is written consent from both parents, or leave of the court.
+Under section 126(3) and (4) of the Women’s Charter, the child may not be taken out of the country for more than one month unless there is written consent from both parents, or permission from the court.

 In most cases, it is unusual for a spouse to obtain consent from his/her ex-spouse to take the child out of the country.
 This is because your ex-spouse would want to maintain contact with your child.
 Hence it is likely that your child will have to remain in Singapore.

-Without consent from your ex-spouse or having applied for leave from the Court, if you bring your child with you back to your homeland, it may constitute international child abduction.
+Without consent from your ex-spouse or having applied for permission from the court (previously known as an “application for leave”), if you bring your child with you back to your homeland, it may constitute international child abduction.

 To be sure, you should consult a divorce lawyer prior to taking any action.
 Alternatively, expatriate women may approach AWARE Singapore, which provides practical help for expatriate women experiencing a divorce in Singapore.

 - Drafting a Deed of Separation in Singapore (Instead of Divorcing)

 - Alternatives to Divorce in Singapore: A Practical Guide

 - Process for Getting Divorced in Singapore (With Diagram)

 - What are the Legal Grounds for Getting a Divorce?